-o group discussion responding to written or visual material provided by the WJEC (10%).
+- o individual, researched presentation or talk based on WJEC set themes (10%); - o group discussion responding to written or visual material provided by the WJEC (10%).

-(Proposed timing - January 2017) Pupils will be given slots for these.
+Pupils will be given slots for these.
 Attendance at school is crucial as teachers will be taken off timetable in order to assess the whole year group during a short period of time.